 As I start on my 6th decade, I find that this is the lesson.
 Life and love find a way.

 After the war, Mina moved to New York City—something to remember today as we sort out the correct response to a new wave of refugees across the globe.
 Back then, it wasn’t ISIS but communism that America feared was sneaking across its borders.
 Anyway, Mina, she’s walking down the street one day, she sees a familiar face: Herman.
 He had moved to the same neighborhood.
 They dated, they got married, had kids, moved to the suburbs.
 They were waiting when my family moved in next door in 1972.
-My Mom and Mina grew close; Mina calls my mom her Irish sister.
+My Mom and Mina grew close; they are on their fifth decade of arguing over who last bought milk for whom, and Mina calls my mom her Irish sister.
 At 91, Mina called me last week to wish me well on my 50th birthday.
 She wished me a life richer than hers.

 But life and love find a way.